 Today is the anniversary of the day in 1984 when it was announced the English £1 note would be phased out.

-To welcome the new 12-Sided £1, here are 10 facts about our banknotes and coins;
+To mark the occasion, here are 10 facts about our banknotes and coins;

 1) The pound note was replaced by the pound coin and officially withdrawn from circulation in 1988.

 2) Prime Minister Margaret Thatcher was sceptical about the new coin which was first issued in 1983.
 She told MPs it was “not very popular” and believed the pound note would be retained.

 3) The Royal Mint justified the logic behind replacing the £1 note with a coin: “The £1 note was in constant use on average lasting only nine months, whereas a coin can last as long as forty years and with the growth in the vending industry it was felt that a coin would be more useful.”

 4) The first £10 note was issued in 1759 in response to gold shortages caused by the Seven Years War.
 The first £5 notes followed in 1793.

 5) Five pounds was the lowest denomination in note form until 1797, when a series of runs on the Bank of England led to it issuing £1 and £2 notes.

 6) Cashiers previously had the pain-staking task of filling in the name of the payee and signing each bank note individually.
 They were relieved of this duty after the first fully printed notes appeared in 1853.

 7) Bank notes come in different ascending sizes, so the £5 note is smaller than the £10 which is smaller than the £20.